 Because enrollment is something of a judgment call for the lender, it is critical to be kind and patient with the call center employee helping out.
 Working in customer service means a stressful environment, low pay, and usually poor training.
 Borrowers who are understanding will be far more likely to get help.
 Additionally, because these call center employees have different levels of training, and because some are more helpful than others, it may be useful to call multiple times to make the request.

 Negotiating a Better Rate by Threat of Refinancing

 Many borrowers think that by calling a lender and threatening to take their business elsewhere, they will be able to get a lower interest rate.

-Unfortunately, this particular tactic will not work.
+Unfortunately, this particular tactic usually will not work.
 Lenders know that if someone can get a lower rate elsewhere, they will just go elsewhere.
-As a result the threat of refinance is a hollow threat unlikely to make a difference.
+As a result, the threat of refinancing is a hollow threat unlikely to make a difference.

 However, making the threat less hollow can make a difference…